 Puppies have their own needs, and those may be different from the adult dogs in your life.
 One big difference between raising puppies and caring for adult dogs is nutrition.
 While puppies won’t starve on regular dog food, they thrive with a diet formulated for their specific nutrition needs.

 When you get a puppy, you’ll need to be ready to make changes frequently as your puppy grows.
-Eventually, your puppy will switch to adult dog food, but it can be hard to know when to make the official transition.
+Eventually, puppies transition into adulthood, and as they do, they will need to switch to adult dog food.
+Understandably, it can be hard to know when to make the official switch.
 Let’s take a deep dive into your puppy’s nutrition to untangle myth from fact.
+In the meantime, you can also learn when will your puppy sleep through the night.

 Puppies experience rapid growth, so they’ll require more nutrients than their adult counterparts.
 Puppy foods are designed to meet these caloric requirements without adding additional calories that could cause puppies to grow too quickly.